harcokuppens/clean-classic-helloworld/resources/CleanIDE-wine-app-MacOS/README.md

 # the CleanIDE.app/ app folder is created in current folder
 ```

-Explanation of limitations of CleanIDE on MacOS:
+### Background: explanation of limitations of CleanIDE on MacOS:

         On Windows you have 2 ways to launch: